actions/checkout/adrs/0153-checkout-v2.md

 Note:
 - LFS files are not included in the archive.
 Therefore fail if LFS is set to true.
 - Submodules are also not included in the archive.
-However submodules are not supported by checkout v2 anyway.

 ### Persist credentials